tailh1998/safer-clone/README.md

 ## 📦 Features

 - **AI-Powered Task Creation**: Generate detailed task drafts from simple requests
-- **Task Management Dashboard**: View, search, and manage all your submitted tasks
+- **Task Management Dashboard**: View, delete, search, and manage all your submitted tasks
 - **Responsive Design**: Works seamlessly on desktop and mobile devices
 - **Dark/Light Mode**: Choose your preferred theme
 - **Local Storage**: Tasks are stored in your browser's local storage